euroblaze/simplify_task_kanban_v12c_1/README.md

 # Contributors

-Contributors This module was original authored by Bojan Anchev at NEBIZ® in Skopje, Macedonia.
+This module was original authored by Bojan Anchev at Simplify-ERP®/NEBIZ® in Skopje, Macedonia.
+We can be reached at odoo@simplify-erp.com with your comments and suggestsion for this module!

-# We are reaching out to more contributors who can help with..
+**We are reaching out to more contributors who can help with..**

 - testing this module
 - making it compatible with more odoo versions